 The AFC Wimbledon kit worn between 2008 and 2010 featured a lot more yellow, blue shirts with thick yellow trim, blue shorts with yellow trim and blue socks became the AFC Wimbledon colours.
 For the following four seasons, the club’s kit reverted to all blue with flecks of yellow appearing on the shirts, shorts and socks.

 From 2014 to 2016, the club wore blue shirts with thin yellow vertical stripes.
-For the 2016/2017 season, the AFC Wimbledon colours featured blue shirts with thin yellow horizontal stripes, blue shorts and blue socks topped with yellow hoops.
+For the 2018/2019 season, the AFC Wimbledon colours featured blue shirt, blue shorts and blue socks topped with yellow hoops.

 The AFC Wimbledon stadium is called Kingsmeadow.
 The club share this ground with Kingstonian.